yoursdearboy/omegat-browser/README.md

 Installed scripts can be enabled/disabled in `Tools -> Browser scripts`.
 In case of artifacts (multiple menu items) - restart OmegaT.

+Note: Java 8 or later required with JavaFX support.
+In most cases you already have it.
+On Linux check that package `openjfx` installed or install Java from Oracle.
+More info can be found [in this thread](https://github.com/yoursdearboy/omegat-browser/issues/3).

 <br/>

 <a href="https://www.patreon.com/bePatron?u=9885919" target="_blank"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" height="30px"/></a>